7th Heaven (TV series): Home media

 CBS DVD (distributed by Paramount Home Entertainment) has released 7th Heaven on DVD.
 They have released all 11 seasons in Region 1.
 In region 2, seasons 1-7 have been released while in region 4 the first 6 seasons have been released on DVD.

 On August 22, 2017, it was announced that the complete series would be released on DVD for November 14.

+Reboot series

+In May 2025, it was announced a reboot of the show was in development at CBS Studios, as well as, Anthony Sparks named as the showrunner and an executive producer along with Biel and DeVon Franklin serving as executive producers.